SpringOne Speakers

 David runs the website Spring by Example, which is a site for sharing Spring examples.
 The site is a general resource for Spring and should ultimately save developers time.
 He's is also an Apache committer on Struts and Commons Validator, as well as the creator of Commons Validator (although currently no longer active on either).

-Oleg is a Principal Architect with Hortonworks responsible for architecting scalable BigData solutions using various OpenSource technologies available within and outside the Hadoop ecosystem.
-Before Hortonworls Oleg was part of the SpringSource/VMWare where he was a core engineer working on Spring Integration framework, leading Spring Integration Scala DSL and contributing to other projects in Spring portfolio.
-He has 17+ years of experience in software engineering across multiple disciplines including software architecture and design, consulting, business analysis and application development.
-Oleg has been focusing on professional Java development since 1999.
-Since 2004 he has been heavily involved in using several open source technologies and platforms across a number of projects around the world and spanning industries such as Teleco, Banking, Law Enforcement, US DOD and others.
-As a speaker Oleg presented seminars at dozens of conferences worldwide (i.e.SpringOne, JavaOne, Java Zone, Jazoon, Java2Days, Scala Days, Uberconf, and others).
+Oleg is a Sr. Software Engineer with SpringSource/VMWare and a core developer of Spring Integration framework.
+He has 16+ years of experience in software engineering across multiple disciplines including software architecture and design, consulting, business analysis and application development.
+After starting his career in the world of COBOL & CICS, Oleg has been focusing on professional Java and Java EE development since 1999.
+Since 2004 he has been heavily involved in using several open source technologies and platforms with Spring Framework at the forefront, while working on a number of projects around the world and spanning industries such as Telecommunication, Banking, Law Enforcement, US DOD and others.